 Illegal sand mining has become an issue in some developing countries where demand is unbridled and the regulatory consequences are minimal.
 Selling sand is considered a quick way to make money with very little investment – all that is needed is a truck, a driver and a place from which to extract the sand.
 This is one of the reasons why India, among others, has established a sand policy to encourage the creation of new manufactured sand units by favoring them in the permit process for new quarries.

 “I would say there are three categories of countries.
 Take Sweden, where you have a special natural gravel tax to regulate sand mining.
 Some other European countries restrict the opening of new pits by other means.
-Then there are countries, like India, Singapore and Malaysia, that have huge problems with non-existent or quickly diminishing natural sand resources.
-In these countries, sand is mined from open pits, beaches, and inland dunes and dredged from ocean and river beds.
-Legislation is not always in place or is just not effective,” Rolands Cepuritis adds.
+Then there are countries, like India, Singapore, and Malaysia, that have huge problems with non-existent or quickly diminishing natural sand resources.
+In these countries, sand is mined from open pits, beaches, and inland dunes, and dredged from ocean and river beds.
+Legislation is not always in place, or is just not effective,” Cepuritis adds.

 Crushed sand in concrete production

-Rolands Cepuritis is currently finalizing his PhD thesis on Development of Crushed Sand for Concrete Production with Micro-proportioning.
+Cepuritis did his PhD thesis on development of crushed sand for concrete production with micro-proportioning.
 He has a clear view of why crushed sand works well in concrete production:

 “Concrete producers must meet certain minimum safety margins for the compressive strength of their products.
 The higher the variability of the raw materials, the higher the cement content needed to maintain a certain level of margins.
 Thus, at the end of the day, the cost of raw materials of a lower quality and lower variability is comparable to the cost of better quality materials, but of a variable quality.”

-“With crushed sand produced in an engineered and controlled process, it is possible to achieve a stable quality.
-It is much more difficult to control the variability of natural sand, especially, if the sand is not washed,” he says.
-Washing, however, is not always feasible due to problems like lack of space, availability of the water resources, environmental issues from de-watering ponds and operational problems in places that experience freezing temperatures, e.g. in the Nordic countries.
+“With crushed sand produced in a controlled, engineered process, it is possible to achieve stable quality.
+It is much more difficult to control the variability of natural sand, especially if the sand is not washed,” he says.
+Washing, however, is not always feasible due to problems like lack of space, availability of water resources, environmental issues from de-watering ponds, and operational problems in places that experience freezing temperatures, e.g. in the Nordic countries.

 “There are also other direct technical benefits from the use of the crushed sand.
-For example, natural sand grains are rounded as a result of weathering, whereas crushed sand particles are typically angular and of a rougher surface texture, enabling better bonding with the cement paste in concrete and thus providing improved strength properties at the same cement consumption (constant water-to-cement ratio).”
+For example, natural sand grains are rounded as a result of weathering, whereas crushed sand particles are typically angular and have a rougher surface texture, enabling better bonding with the cement paste in concrete, and thus providing improved strength properties at the same cement consumption (a constant water-to-cement ratio).”